HackingGate/typst-out/README.md

     key: typst-${{ steps.typst_commit_sha.outputs.sha }}
 ```

-2. Cache Rust: If there's no cache hit for the Typst build, this step caches the Rust dependencies using the Swatinem/rust-cache@v2 action.
+2. **Cache Rust**: If there's no cache hit for the Typst build, this step caches the Rust dependencies using the `Swatinem/rust-cache@v2` action.
 By caching the Rust dependencies, the action can significantly reduce the time taken to set up Rust and compile the Typst binary in future runs.

 ```yaml
 - name: Cache Rust